Jump to content

 Cons of AI in student writing

-This prompt-and-paste approach denies the student the opportunity to develop critical thinking and composition skills and to deepen their subject knowledge.
+On the other hand, prompt-and-paste approach denies the student the opportunity to develop critical thinking and composition skills and to deepen their subject knowledge.

-In turn, there are concerns that this may ‘hinder people’s growth, skills, and intellectual development over time’ (Chan and Hu, 2023).
+• There are concerns that this may ‘hinder people’s growth, skills, and intellectual development over time’ (Chan and Hu, 2023).

 On balance, education leaders are leaning into AI as a tool to enhance learning and employability – but with appropriate safeguards to protect authentic knowledge and skill development.